Fundamental British Values (FBV) and Equality, Diversity and Inclusion (EDI)

 As a University committed to upholding and promoting Fundamental British Values, we believe that bullying, harassment, sexual harassment, discrimination, domestic violence, stalking, physical violence, racism, microaggressions and hate crime are never OK.
 It is important to speak up so that we can act and support students.

-Report and Support is a safe and confidential way to report any of these unacceptable experiences.
+Report It is a safe and confidential way to report any of these unacceptable experiences.

 Equality, Diversity and Inclusion